Maple Bacon Brussels Sprouts

 Instructions

-• Cut the blunt end off each of the brussels sprouts then cut them in half lengthwise, peeling off a layer or two from them, like you would with cabbage.
+• Cut the blunt end off each of the brussels sprouts then slice in half lengthwise, peeling off a layer or two from them (similar to cabbage).

 • Transfer them to the skillet facedown, season with salt and pepper and cook over medium heat about 5-7 minutes per side or until they're fork tender.